Online Course for High School StudentsU.S. Healthcare: Politics, Problems, and Possibilities

 Learn the inner workings of U.S. healthcare

 If you ask your parents to describe healthcare when they were growing up, chances are it was a lot different than it is today.
 And since the birth of the Affordable Care Act, healthcare has changed even more.
 In this course, you will learn the history of how the U.S. system works and the turning points that influenced change.
 Get an in-depth look at the types of insurance available: employer-sponsored, Medicare, Medicaid, private plans and the ACA.
 You’ll also discover the difficult politics of reform and why healthcare is a flashpoint in our culture.
-You’ll write short essays, hear from industry experts and even design a plan of your own.
+If you're interested in medicine, healthcare, or public policy, this course is for you.

 Understand the U.S. healthcare system: history, struggles, reforms, possibilities